You need more than just a website. You need a website that people visit and engage with.

 - Get high ranking search engine results.

-- Get referred by clients, friends, family, acquaintances, previous employers and coworkers.
+- Get referred by past clients, contractors, friends, family, acquaintances, previous employers and coworkers.

 Step 2 – Choose tactics for your strategy